Adyeri/weather-api-lab/README.md

 ![Weather](http://cedarcreekrealty.com/wp/wp-content/uploads/2010/12/weather.png)

 In this lab, we've set up a call to the Metaweather API that returns a big hash (filled with more hashes and arrays).
-We then save this to a variable called `top_tracks`.
+We then save this to a variable called `nyc_weather`.
 Here's the code that pulls that data from the API for us.

 ```ruby
 #import the gems we need to pull data from an API